wnuke/epsilon/README.md

 [![Build Status](https://github.com/numworks/epsilon/workflows/Continuous%20integration/badge.svg)](https://github.com/numworks/epsilon/actions?workflow=Continuous+integration)

-This fork is for me to merge anything I find cool or useful for the numworks calculator os, mainly deals with making sure there are no conflicts and that it is ready to build quickly.

-## Official Epsilon README from Numworks:

 Epsilon is a high-performance graphing calculator operating system.
 It includes eight apps that cover the high school mathematics curriculum.

 You can try Epsilon straight from your browser in the [online simulator](https://www.numworks.com/simulator/).